xy-tech/X2100-BIOS-EC/README.md

 	* Linux script to update BIOS safely.

 * dual_pcie.bin
 	* The stock mSATA/4G module (top slot) has been changed to PCIe.
 Unfortunately it does not work with Intel WiFi cards, but NVMe drives and other WiFi drives do work.
-This would unlock faster NVMe SSDs by using an NVMe 2242 > mPCIe adapter.
+This would unlock faster NVMe SSDs by using an NVMe 2242 female to mPCIe male adapter.

 # Instructions to update
-## Background
+## Windows
-There have been people who has experienced a corrupted Intel ME after applying the firmware update directly with the EC patch.
-It's still unknown why and we guess that it somehow set off an eFuse which caused the ME to be corrupted.
-The only problem that appears is that it takes about 10s to cold boot each time due to memory retraining.

-If you are OK with that risk, you can take the easy way to flash the firmware in via Windows.

-For Linux users, flashrom has to be compiled from source in order to flash the firmware.
-I have provided the compiled binary as well.

-## Risky and easy way (Windows)
 1. Download the BIOS update programme from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) or from the release tab on this page.
 1. Be sure to install the drivers in the downloaded folder.
 1. Copy bios_hap_0_unsafe.bin to the folder.